Student Loan Debt

 Student Loan Debt, A Tremendous Problem

-As of this writing (Dec.
-2021) the latest estimates show that roughly 45 million Americans are carrying about $1.6 trillion of student loan debt.
-That averages out to more than $30,000 per borrower.
+As of this writing (July 2024) the latest estimates show that roughly 45 million Americans are carrying about $1.8 trillion of student loan debt.
+That averages out to roughly $40,000 per borrower.
 Both of those numbers are steadily growing.
 There is more outstanding student loan debt in America than credit cards or car loans.
 That’s a lot of debt.
 Not only that, but the rates of delinquency and default are higher with student loans than with any other category of debt.
 It doesn’t need to be that way.

 About 95% of student loans are federal (either federally-guaranteed or direct loans from the Dept. of Education).
 The remaining 5% are private loans, with no connection to the federal government.
 Other than the fact that they all fall under the general heading of student loans, federal and private loans have very little in common.
 Absent total disability or other overwhelming hardship, both are very difficult to discharge in bankruptcy.
 There are some rare situations in which private loans can be discharged more easily.
 For instance, if you cosigned a private loan for a student who was not your true dependent at the time, then you should be able to discharge the debt (as to the cosigner only; not the student).
 Also a student who was given far more private loans than should have been necessary for that school and that course of study should be able to discharge at least part of their debt.
 And as a practical matter it can be much easier to negotiate a settlement with private lender than with the Dept of Education (although that may be changing soon).